kylegrover/kylegrover.github.io/about-this-site.md

 ### Jekyll, for building static sites

-To host websites for free, they're pretty much going to need to be static.
-Jekyll me build kickass static websites quickly and easily.
-There are a lot of other tools out there for this, but Jekyll has the biggest community, and after trying a few others I found it to be my favorite.
+To host websites for free, you have to cut server-side processing out of the equation.
+That means no Wordpress, no PHP or node.js, and no database.
+Some compromises have to be made, and static sites aren't right for every project, but the benefits are incredible.
+Jekyll enables me to build kickass static websites quickly and easily, and host them for free or dirt cheap.
+There are a lot of other tools out there for this, but Jekyll has the biggest community, having been used on huge projects like Barrack Obama's presidential campaign websites, and after trying a few others I found it to be my favorite.

 ### Forestry.io, easy editing for muggles